Zal0/ZGB/README.md

 <details>
   <summary><strong>Savegame support</strong></summary>

-In order to have savegames in your game you must include a couple of files named savegame.h and savegame.c with the next content
+In order to have savegames in your game you must include a couple of files named savegame.h and savegame.c with the following content

 ```C
 //savegame.h